 Grab a seat outside, sip your champagne and enjoy the show.
 Watching fireworks in such a peaceful and fun setting is sure to lead to family memories you’ll treasure for years.
 And when it’s over, you’ll have a comfortable bed only steps away.
 Plus, a hearty breakfast for four the next morning is part of the package.

 Visit Nearby Bastrop

-Before or after your stay at the Hyatt Regency Lost Pines, you can visit Bastrop State Park and the charming and historic town of Bastrop.
-Although the state park was devastated by a fire a few years ago, nature enthusiasts will enjoy seeing how the park is slowly coming back to life, with the help of thousands of volunteers who've planted pine seedlings.
+Although Bastrop State Park was devastated by a fire a few years ago, nature enthusiasts will enjoy seeing how the park is slowly coming back to life, with the help of thousands of volunteers who've planted pine seedlings.

 The Texas Reptile Zoo is another quirky destination in the area.
 Founded by biologists, the small zoo is also a research facility.
 Animals on display include rock monitors, snakes, crocodiles, lizards and tortoises.

 Theater buffs will appreciate the Bastrop Opera House, which occasionally hosts touring shows but mostly presents locally produced performances.